TooSalty0000/OverTurret/README.md

 In this stage, I modified the turret model into material items.
 I also created logics so that the player can throw them.

 ## Pre.1.2
-In this stage, I added a table, allowing the players to place items on the table.
+In this stage, I added the table, allowing the players to place items on the table.
  - The biggest problem here was that picking up items, throwing items, placing items on the table, and picking up items from the table all happened with spacebar.
 This is done because the alternate interact key (will be 'F' key in the future) will be used to merge items to make a turret.
  - To solve this problem, I had to set up the order the code detects the events.
 1. Player detects if there's a table nearby.
 If the player is holding an item, the item is placed on the table